ssebastianmag/sine-wave-superposition/README.md

 ```
 ---

-_All of the samples below have a reduced frame length for compression purposes_
+Notice: _All of the samples below have a reduced frame length for compression purposes_

 ---